 Biotin supplement review – What are the claims?

 Although complete biotin deficiency is very rare, there is some evidence that ‘marginal biotin deficiency’ may occur, particularly during pregnancy.
 In addition, high-dose biotin has been studied as a potential treatment for some medical conditions.
+This article reviews some of the studies that have assessed the use of a biotin supplement in various conditions.

 Biotin deficiency during pregnancy